 Finally, there's the counter to the prior argument; being a soldier doesn't make you a robot, and that means they still deserve all the hate they get when they cross the line—Just Following Orders is not a justification for committing crimes.

 Historically, the English-speaking world has been highly suspicious of standing armies, especially as opposed to local citizen militias.
 Standing armies were seen as the tool of distant and oppressive centralizing despots, while local militias defend the rights of the people.
 As a result, Britain subjected the Army to very tight budgetary scrutiny and tended to keep it small and largely overseas; the US did much the same thing upon independence.
+This is part of why Britain has a Royal Navy, but not a Royal Army.
 Eventually, both Britain and the US were forced by the circumstances of history to adopt the conventional model of large standing armies; however, while suspicion of the military has all but disappeared, traces of the old attitude remain in the form of the US protection of the "right to bear arms", and the tradition in both countries of organized, state-supported but locally-controlled militias lives on in the form of the National Guard in the US and the Territorial Army in Britain, as well as the British tradition of tying military units to specific locations.
 Also historically, people in South America may well see militaries in this light due to the many, many, MANY military dictatorships that were set up during the Cold War.
 Turns out setting up a Day of the Jackboot in your own country isn't good PR.

 See also War Is Hell and Rape, Pillage, and Burn.
 The (mostly) opposite of Straw Civilian.
 Not to be confused with the army ofTeam Evil.